Jayde1600/HTML-CSS/README.md

 22) ARIA Accessible Rich Internet Applications (ARIA) is a set of roles and attributes that define ways to make web content and web applications (especially those developed with JavaScript) more accessible to people with disabilities.

 23) When there's a URL like http://www.awesomedogs.com/people, it is actually looking for a file called index.html inside the folder called people.
 In web development, when a browser is given a URL that points to a folder, it automatically looks for an index.html file and loads it.

+24) There are four attributes that need to be accompanied with every image: The First one, we have the source attribute (SRC), this tells the browser which image file to load.
+Then we have the alt attribute (ALT), this one provides a text description of the image.
+Lastly, we have the width and height attributes, which determine the size of the image.
+So, every image should have all four of these attributes.

+25) GIFs are great for compressing short illustrations but it falls short when it comes to photography and it only supports 256 colors.
+SVGs are perfect for logos, icons and other illustrations and unlike GIFs, SVGs are vector files that contain instructions for drawing rather than having individual pixels.
+This means that it can be scaled to any size and not lose image quality and the file size will also relatively remain small.

+26) JPG are one of the most popular image formats, as digital cameras default to having their images to JPG.
+But when uploaded on the internet it needs to be compressed and resized in order to keep the images original quality.

+27) PNG is a newer format that works well when you need transparency in a photograph.
+PNG can sometimes outperform both GIF and JPG in compressing certain types of images.
+When manually compressing files, try different options to find the smallest file size.
+28)